 2. Service & Hospitality

-When you book your resort holiday in Turkey with ROBINSON, our bus transfer takes you straight to your resort.
-Just step off the bus, breathe in the air, and the ROBINS will be there to give you a warm welcome.
+Just step off the bus or car, breathe in the air, and the ROBINS will be there to give you a warm welcome.
 If you ever want a change of scenery and see the country from its most beautiful side, a ROBINSON holiday in Turkey is the perfect time to do it.

 3. Nature & excursions